T-Timer/sendEmailAutomatically/README.txt

 1) Get the username or password wrong
 2) Have no text in the message body
 3) Your date or time does not exist.
 E.g: setting month = 20 or setting hour = 50
+4) Close the program.
+You need to leave the program open for it to work.

 That's all from me.
 Please enjoy the application!